 Community: a group of people living in the same place or having a particular characteristic in common.
 Includes interested parties, affected people and key stakeholders

-Core Service: is a term defined in Section 11A of the LGA2002 “In performing its role, a local authority must have particular regard to the contribution that the following core services make to its communities:

-network infrastructure:

-public transport services:

-solid waste collection and disposal:

-the avoidance or mitigation of natural hazards;

-libraries, museums, reserves, and other recreational facilities and community amenities”.

 Decisions: refers to all the decisions made by or on behalf of Council including those made by officers under delegation.
 (Management decisions made by officers under delegation during the implementation of council decisions will not be deemed to be significant).

 Engagement: is a term used to describe the process of seeking information from the community to inform and assist decision making.
 There is a continuum of community involvement.

-Significance: as defined in Section 5 of the LGA2002 ‘in relation to any issue, proposal, decision, or other matter that concerns or is before a local authority, means the degree of importance of the issue, proposal, decision, or matter, as assessed by the local authority, in terms of its likely impact on, and likely consequences for,—
+Significance: as defined in Section 5 of the Local Government Act 2002 ‘in relation to any issue, proposal, decision, or other matter that concerns or is before a local authority, means the degree of importance of the issue, proposal, decision, or matter, as assessed by the local authority, in terms of its likely impact on, and likely consequences for,—

 the district or region: